Miners are still working despite the annoying living…

 Many miners experienced the unmistakable, strong scent of mule droppings and were scared by seeing the entity of the white mule.

-No hard evidence has been published, and the mines are now closed to living people, probably because of liability issues.
-The old processing Mill buildings are also closed because of the dangerous conditions.
+No hard evidence has been published, and the mines are now closed to living people, no doubt because of liability issues.
+The old processing Mill buildings are also closed because of the dangerous conditions there.

 Bridgeport, California 93517